eheyne/user-management/tutorial.md

 Notice the first argument to the createTemplate is different.
 It now requires the path within the template folder of where the `tpl` file is, instead of the name of the script tag.
 The second argument, the model, remains the same.

 Now the configuration of the grunt-contrib-jst Grunt plugin needs to be setup.
-Create a new file at the root of the step 1 project called `Gruntfile.js`.
+Create a new file in the root of your  workspace called `Gruntfile.js`.
 Copy the below contents into the file and save.

 ```javascript
 'use strict';